RestDB/codehooks-auth/README.md

 # codehooks-auth
-Client authentication for Codehooks.io REST API backends.
-Codehooks.io has support for JWT based authentication out of the box with leading providers like Auth0.com and Clerk.com.
-This library aims to provide a simple and easy to use alternative for those who prefer not to use these providers or for those who need more control over the authentication process.

-## Overview
+Open source client authentication for Codehooks.io REST API backends.

 codehooks-auth is a library that provides easy-to-use authentication functionality for Codehooks.io REST API backends.
 It supports various authentication methods, including password-based authentication and OAuth (e.g., Google).

+Codehooks.io also has support for leading JWT based authentication providers like Auth0.com and Clerk.com.
+The codehooks-auth library aims to provide a simple and easy to use alternative for those who prefer not to use these providers or for those who need more control over the authentication process.

+## Features

+- Easy integration with Codehooks.io apps
+- Support for password-based authentication
+- OAuth support (e.g., Google)
+- JWT-based access and refresh tokens
+- Customizable success and failure redirects
+- Static asset serving for auth-related pages
+- Configurable caching for static assets

 ## Installation
 To install codehooks-auth, use npm: